 Important is that all customer customization can be carried over and local Agentry installation and maintenance can be shut down after migration.

 Integration Gateway in SAP Mobile Platform was a way to map non OData data sources to an OData service.
-This functionality has been replaced by the Mobile Back-end Tools.
+This functionality has been replaced by the Mobile Back-End Tools.
 You can find more information about it in Installing the Tools.
-There is no way to carry over the mappings, but recreating the mapping in Mobile Back-end Tools is a very straightforward task and the needed effort should be minimal.
+There is no way to carry over the mappings, but recreating the mapping in Mobile Back-End Tools is a very straightforward task and the needed effort should be minimal.

 Here's a table to compare all the options at a glance:

-|Technology||Replacement in Mobile Services||Migration Effort||Migration Strategy|
+|Technology||Replacement in mobile services||Migration Effort||Migration Strategy|

 |OData||Reuse SMP SDK, or new SDKs||Low||Re-deploy|

-|MBO||Native, MDK, Mobile Back-end Tools||Medium-High||Adapt|
+|MBO||Native, MDK, Mobile Back-End Tools||Medium-High||Adapt|

 |SAP Work Manager/Inventory Manager||SAP Work Manager, cloud edition or SAP Inventory Manager, cloud edition||Medium||Adapt and reuse|

-|Integration Gateway||Mobile Back-end Tools||Low||Re-develop|
+|Integration Gateway||Mobile Back-End Tools||Low||Re-develop|

 In the next phase you would plan and execute the landscape migration.

-As you can see in the Solution Architecture overview, Mobile Services is different to SAP Mobile Platform.
+As you can see in the Solution Architecture overview, mobile services is different to SAP Mobile Platform.

 - Creating Organizations, Accounts, Sub-Accounts and Spaces

-- Installing SAP Cloud Platform Cloud Connector
+- Installing SAP Business Technology Platform SAP Cloud Connector

 - Configuring Identity Provider